Promised Land (2012 film): Oil industry controversy

 Promised Land was criticized by the energy industry for its portrayal of the resource extraction process hydraulic fracturing, colloquially known as "fracking".
 The portrayal was first reported in April 2012 by filmmakers raising funds for the pro-fracking documentary FrackNation.
 They said, "Promised Land will increase unfounded concerns about fracking."
 Phelim McAleer, the director of FrackNation, said Dimock, Pennsylvania was the likely inspiration for Promised Land.
 McAleer said despite Dimock families' claims that fracking activity contaminated their water, the state and EPA scientists did not find anything wrong.
 In September 2012, CNBC reported that a group of residents from Armstrong County, Pennsylvania were protesting the film and formed a Facebook group.
 The group said, "They filmed this movie in our backyard.
 They told us it would be fair to drilling.
-It’s not.
-We’re p*ssed [sic]."
+It's not.
+We're p*ssed [sic]."
 Mike Knapp, one of the organizers of the Facebook group said, "One of the things that really aggravates me, is that they seem to have a very condescending view" of farmers as portrayed in the film.

 Krasinski, who co-wrote the screenplay and plays Dustin, said the film's original premise involved wind power.
-Krasinski said wind power was replaced by fracking as a more relevant backdrop based on news coverage in recent years.
+Krasinski said wind power was replaced by fracking as the more relevant backdrop in recent news coverage.
 The Huffington Post reported, "The procedure has caused concern due in part to the chemicals injected into the wells for drilling, which may taint nearby drinking water."
 It said Damon had posted in 2010 a YouTube video to promote the Working Families Party, which works "to prevent risky natural gas drilling".
 Politico said Promised Land reflected a trend about fracking since the release of the 2010 documentary film Gasland, which was nominated for an Academy Award for Best Documentary.

 Leading up to the film's release, a spokesperson for Independent Petroleum Association of America said, "We have to address the concerns that are laid out in these types of films."
-The industry planned to send scientific studies to film critics, to distribute leaflets to film audiences, and to use social media like Facebook and Twitter as a response to the film.
+The industry planned to send scientific studies to film critics, distribute leaflets to film audiences, and use social media like Facebook and Twitter in response to the film.
 Where the industry launched "direct attacks" at Gasland, it instead sought to portray Promised Land as "derivative, condescending and clichéd".
 In Pennsylvania, the industry group Marcellus Shale Coalition bought a 16-second onscreen ad to be shown at 75 percent of theaters in the state at the same time Promised Land was released.

 James Schamus, chief executive of the film's distributor Focus Features said, "We've been surprised at the emergence of what looks like a concerted campaign targeting the film even before anyone's seen it."
 As the film was released, he said, "Fracking is a great premise for real drama.
 It represents Americans deeply conflicted about how to deal with these issues."
 He compared the industry's stealth campaign against the film to the one depicted within the film.